This device harvests power from your sweaty fingertips while you sleep

-Category: Environment Hits: 4Researchers have developed a new device that harvests energy from the sweat on -- of all places -- your fingertips.
+Category: Environment Hits: 7Researchers have developed a new device that harvests energy from the sweat on -- of all places -- your fingertips.
 To date, the device is believed to be the most efficient on-body energy harvester ever invented, producing 300 millijoules (mJ) of energy per square centimeter without any mechanical energy input during a 10-hour sleep and an additional 30 mJ of energy with a single press of a finger.

 Read more https://www.sciencedaily.com/releases/2021/07/210713120333.htm